 Christmas is such a riot of frenzied planning, organizing, and agonizing!
 And for all it’s craziness it really is a very special event for almost everyone.
 Even those of other faiths tend to get swept along in it’s vortex.
 Families re-unite, romances are affirmed, kids are celebrated, even grumpy old bosses soften up a little at Christmastime.
 And they say suicide rates increase too.
 It’s like Christmas puts us all under an magnifying glass – the happy get happier, the lonely get lonelier, the calm get calmer, the nervous get nervouser, and so on.
 And yet none of us would miss it for the world!
 It has a magical effect on people.
 I don’t think it’s because of a magical Christmas spirit, but it might have something to do with giving.

 So here’s my theory: one of the most universal and profound needs in human beings is their craving for approval/significance – to be truly loved and appreciated just for being you.
 In most cultures that celebrate Christmas, the giving of gifts is always a central part.
-And no matter how many movies Hollywood makes about it, it’s probably not the act of giving that adds the sparkle.
+And no matter how many movies Hallmark makes about it, it’s probably not the act of giving that adds the sparkle.
 It’s GETTING gifts that makes Christmas special!
 Now before you write me off as some left-wing proponent of selfishness, let me explain.
-When we are given a gift – not a paycheck or a reward, but a gift – it’s only because somebody cares about us.
+When we are given a gift – not a paycheck or somesuch reward, but a gift – it’s only because somebody cares about us.
 For a child to be gift-bombed on Christmas morning until there is hardly any room left to put them, is like a tsunami of I-love-you’s!
 Yes, even through all the plastic and commercialism, even through our Humbugism and fragile expectations – it still manages to touch that part of us that so desperately needs to be touched.
 Most of us are so hungry for recognition and affection that Christmas has long since stamped our self-image with incontrovertable proof that we are good enough to be loved.

 I’m not saying that today’s crass and secular observance of Christmas is thereby sanctified and sacredized – but it is certainly similar to the Gospel.
-Perhaps that’s why a society that has no time for the Saviour still cherishes Christmas.
+Perhaps that’s why a society that has no time for the Saviour, still cherishes Christmas.
 At least it makes them feel loved, if only for season.
-A clutch of freshly received gifts on Christmas morning is much more tangible than a story about a man who came, died, and rose again a long time ago.
+A clutch of freshly received gifts on Christmas morning is much more tangible proof of that than a story about a man who came, died, and rose again a long time ago.
 Especially when the gifts are right there in front of you and Christ is nowhere to be seen.